In Rome, talks to protect Earth's biodiversity resume with money topping the agenda

 Participants will discuss establishing a “global financing instrument for biodiversity” intended to effectively distribute the money raised.
 And a big part of the talks will be about raising more money.

-Chandler and Kruger both said the finance points at Colombia's talks were particularly contentious.
+Chandler and Krueger both said the finance points at Colombia's talks were particularly contentious.

 Oscar Soria, chief executive of The Common Initiative, a think tank specializing in global economic and environmental policy, was pessimistic about raising a great deal more money.